Preston-Landers/MoCA-setup-guide/README.md

 to connect a small switch to the MoCA adapter to provide additional ports.
 It's worth investing in a quality 2.5GbE switch for this purpose; cheaper switches can bottleneck performance or cause instability.

+#### MoCA Encryption

+Many MoCA adapters including the goCoax MA2500D support MoCA encryption, which adds an extra layer of security to your network.
+Typically this is not turned on by default, and sometimes you have to enable it manually in the adapter's web interface.
+If you are concerned about security, especially if you live in a multi-unit building such as an apartment complex or don't have access to the cable splits, consider enabling this feature.
+In theory, a PoE filter should prevent any MoCA signals from leaking outside your home, but enabling encryption adds an extra layer of protection.

+However, if you operate a MoCA network in a typical detached single-family home, and have properly installed a PoE filter at the point of entry, you probably do not need or want to enable encryption.
+It can slightly degrade performance and adds additional complexity to your setup.

 ### Step 4: Terminate Unused Ports